davegallant/nix-config/README.md

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

-This repo stores nix to manage my machines.
+This repo stores nix to manage my machines running [NixOS](https://nixos.org/).
 The initial structure was inspired by [samuelgrf/nixos-config](https://gitlab.com/samuelgrf/nixos-config/-/tree/master/).

+The configuration is very specific to my own machines and setup, but it may be helpful to anyone else learning or experimenting with nix, whether it be on a desktop or a server.

 ## Setup